Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Discussion

 \section{Discussion}

-This article extends the missing–indicator framework for causal inference with partially observed confounders by proposing a double robust MI-WOLS estimator.
+This article extends the missing–indicator framework for causal inference with partially observed confounders by developing a doubly robust MI-WOLS estimator.
 Existing approaches developed by \citet{blake2020propensity,blake2020estimating} include a singly robust propensity score–based estimator and a singly robust outcome regression estimator.
 Both rely on the mSITA assumption together with at least one of the CIT or CIO assumptions, but each requires the correct specification of a single working model.
 Consequently, inference may be sensitive to model misspecification when the validity of the chosen model is uncertain.

-Our primary contribution is to unify these two approaches within a single weighted regression framework that achieves double robustness.
-Building on the DTR literature, especially dWOLS, we adapt its core ideas to settings where some confounders are missing.
+Our primary contribution is to unify these two approaches within a weighted regression framework that achieves double robustness.
+Building on the balancing-weight principles from the DTR literature, especially dWOLS, we extend its core ideas to settings with partially observed confounders.
 In contrast to existing balancing-weight approaches that rely on fully observed covariates, we incorporate missingness indicators directly into the balancing conditions.
-The resulting estimator can therefore be viewed as a doubly robust extension of the singly robust methods of \citet{blake2020propensity, blake2020estimating}, while preserving their identification assumptions.
-We construct regression weights from the estimated propensity score and impose a balancing property within the missing-indicator framework.
-Under mSITA and at least one of CIT or CIO, the estimator remains consistent if either the treatment model or the outcome model is correctly specified.
-This provides researchers with a `double chance' of valid inference while retaining the simplicity and interpretability of regression-based estimation.
+This yields a principled extension of balancing-weight methods to the missing-indicator setting, under which the estimator remains consistent when either the treatment or outcome model is correctly specified, provided that mSITA holds together with either CIT or CIO.
+The resulting approach retains the interpretability and simplicity of regression-based estimation while providing a `double chance' for valid inference.